Configuring Solace OpenMAMA Bridges

 SESSION_CONNECT_RETRIES) sets the number of times to retry to establish an initial connection for a Session to a host event broker.

 The valid range for the Connect Retries property is –1 or greater.
 A value of –1 means retry forever; a value of 0 means no automatic connection retries (that is, try once and give up).

-When a list of hosts is used, the API attempts to establish a connection to the first listed message broker.
+When a list of hosts is used, the API attempts to establish a connection to the first listed event broker.
 If that attempt fails, the API waits for the amount of time set for the Reconnect Retry Wait property before attempting another connection to either the same host.
 (The value of Connect Retries Per Host property sets the number times to attempt to connect to one host before moving to the next listed host.)
 The API attempts to connect to the host entries sequentially in the order they are listed.

 If the Connect Retries property is greater than 0, the API can retry a connection attempt at the beginning of the host list if no connection could be established to any of the entries in the list.
 Each time the API works through the host list without establishing a connection is considered a connect retry.
 For example, if a Connect Retries value of 2 is used, the API could possibly work through all of the listed hosts without connecting to them three times: one time through for the initial connect attempt, and then two times through for each connect retry.
 Each connect retry begins with the first host listed.